Skip to main content

 However it is decided, this will be the law.

-All this proposal is saying, is: whichever class of people legally owns title to land anywhere in the nation, is permitted to vote in a democratic election, to decide on who will rule *all* people in that nation.
+All this proposal is saying, is: whichever class of people legally has possession of land anywhere in the nation, is permitted to vote in a democratic election, to decide on who will rule *all* people in that nation.

 The reason this is a better alternative is because all the alternatives including the current one have proven to be worse and history testifies well to this.